Tijanieneye10/ai-bio-generator/README.md

 npm install
 ```

-generate your api key from openai and on the submit function in App.vue
+generate your api key from openai and use the .env.example to generate your own env file

 ### Compile and Hot-Reload for Development